JuliaLang/www.julialang.org/community/index.md

 The [julia-opt](https://groups.google.com/forum/?fromgroups=#!forum/julia-opt) mailing list is for discussions related to numerical optimization in julia.
 This includes Mathematical Programming (linear, mixed-integer, conic, semi-definite, etc.), constrained and unconstrained gradient-based and gradient-free optimization, and related topics.

+The [JuliaBox](https://groups.google.com/forum/?fromgroups=#!forum/julia-box) mailing list is for discussions related to running Julia in the so called cloud.

 # GitHub

 We use GitHub to track our source code and for tracking and discussing [issues](https://github.com/JuliaLang/julia/issues) and [commits](https://github.com/JuliaLang/julia/commits).
 There is also a list of [packages](http://pkg.julialang.org/) for Julia, many of which are also hosted on and developed using GitHub.